Susheer/ng-app/README.md

 ## Can be improved

-Unit testing covered in the project are very basic level, i there are few test cases which are missing. e2e testing has not been implmented,it seems need more time to cover this topic as well.
+Unit testing covered in this project are very basic, moreover there are few test cases which are missing.
+E2e testing has not been implmented, it seems need more time to cover this topic as well.
 One more area where i really wanted to focus on is 'form controls', although i have been playing with only select element in this project.
-Even though that can be more dry.
-Which is not following SRP Principal.
+Even though that can be more dry, Which is not following SRP Principal.

 ## Further help